-- In 2011, 87% of residents were satisfied or very satisfied with the overall condition of their home.
-This had increased from 78% in 2006.
+- In 2015, 92% of residents were satisfied or very satisfied with their home.
+This had increased from 82% in 2006.

-- In 2011, 87% of participants were very or fairly satisfied with their neighbourhood as a place to live.
-This was the same as in 2006.
+- In 2015, 95% of participants were very or fairly satisfied with their neighbourhood as a place to live.
+This had increased from 86% in 2006.

-- In terms of empowerment, 45% of participants in 2011 felt that on their own, or with others, they could influence decisions affecting their local area.
+- In terms of empowerment, 48% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was a large increase from 15% in 2006.